-On May 7, 2020, the U.S. Secretary of Commerce announced the Consolidated Appropriations Act of 2021 would provide an additional allocation of $255 million in fisheries assistance funding provided by Sec.
-12005 of the Coronavirus Aid, Relief, and Economic Security Act, also called the CARES Act, to states, Tribes, and territories with coastal and marine fishery participants who have been negatively affected by COVID–19.
-In this second round of COVID-19 fisheries relief funding, Massachusetts was allocated approximately $23 million, the third highest allocation in the country, behind Alaska and Washington.
+On March 29, 2021, the U.S. Secretary of Commerce announced the Consolidated Appropriations Act of 2021 would provide an additional allocation of $255 million in fisheries assistance funding to support activities previously authorized under Sec.
+12005 of the Coronavirus Aid, Relief, and Economic Security Act, also called the CARES Act, to states and territories with coastal and marine fishery participants who have been negatively affected by COVID–19.
+In this second round of COVID-19 fisheries relief funding, Massachusetts was allocated approximately $23 million, the third-highest allocation in the country, behind Alaska and Washington.

-• Refer to each sector's individual CARES Act Fisheries Relief page for program overview, as well as status and application updates:
+Refer to each sector's individual CARES Act Fisheries Relief page for program overview and Round Two applicant lists:

 Here is some basic information about the funding:

-• How will Massachusetts receive its $28 million allocation of funds?
-NOAA Fisheries will pass the funds to Massachusetts from the Atlantic States Marine Fisheries Commission.
-All funds must be dispersed by September 2021.
+• How will Massachusetts receive its $23 million allocation of funds?
+NOAA Fisheries will pass the funds to Massachusetts through the Atlantic States Marine Fisheries Commission.
+All funds must be finalized by September 30, 2021.

 • What businesses are eligible?
 Division of Marine Fisheries permit holders, including commercial fishing businesses, charter/for-hire fishing businesses, aquaculture businesses, and seafood wholesalers and processors whose residence is in Massachusetts.

 • Does every eligible business qualify for funding?
-No. Only businesses that suffered a 35% loss caused by COVID-19 relative to previous years will qualify for these funds.
+No. Only businesses that suffered a greater than 35% loss caused by COVID-19 relative to previous years will qualify for these funds.

 • What is a spending plan?
 A spending plan explains to NOAA how the funds will be given out and the metrics that will be used to qualify each applicant for the funds.
-NOAA requested all spending plans be submitted to their agency by August 2020, however, MA DMF's spending plan was submitted early and approved on July 29, 2020.
+A spend plan must be in place before MA DMF can send out applications.

 • If I received other CARES Relief, am I still eligible to receive relief from this program?
-Yes, as long as all CARES Relief combined (PPP or SBA loans, unemployment, this Fisheries Relief, and any USDA Covid-related relief) does not make you more than 'whole' for calendar year 2020.
+Yes, as long as all CARES Relief combined (PPP or SBA grants, extra $600 unemployment relief/wk, this Fisheries Relief, and any USDA Covid-related relief) does not make you more than 'whole' for calendar year 2020.
 More than ‘whole’ would mean that all the Relief, combined with your traditional revenue, brings your business above 100% (equating to an increase in revenue as compared to an average year).
 Any SBA or PPP loans received should only be factored in if you do not have to pay the money back.
 If you have to pay the money back, it does not count towards this equation.
 Relief received from the Seafood Tariff Relief Program does not count in this 'make more than whole' equation since it is not Covid-related.

 • Do I have to pay this relief money back?
 No. This relief money is not a loan, however, it is taxable.